pce-devel/Etripator/README.txt

 	                     no 'offset' field.
 	* offset           : file offset.
 This field is useful for CD-ROM disassembly.
 	* size             : section size.
-For code section, a negative (or missing size) means that the disassembly will stop when a RTS or RTI instruction is found.
+For code section, a zero (or missing size) means that the disassembly will stop when a RTS or RTI instruction is found.
 	                     This field is mandatory for data sections.